Constraining hydrostatic mass bias of galaxy clusters with high-resolution X-ray spectroscopy: Results

-\subsubsection{Azimuthal Variations}
+\subsubsection{Azimuthal variations}

-Since the Field-Of-View (FOV) of SXS is small, we need to perform mosaic observations with multiple pointings to cover the spatially extended regions at large cluster-centric radii.
+Since the field-of-view (FOV) of Resolve is small, we need to perform mosaic observations with multiple pointings to cover the spatially extended regions at large cluster-centric radii.
 However, since accurate velocity measurements require fairly deep exposures ($\gtrsim 100$~ks at $r\approx r_{2500}$), it would be costly to perform mosaic observations.
 In practice, observations at the large cluster-centric radii will be limited a few directions.
 Since the cluster gas is not perfectly spherically symmetric and its velocity distribution is generally anisotropic, we expect that the velocity profile measured along any given direction is not representative of the azimuthally averaged velocity profile in an annular ring.

-In order to investigate the level of the azimuthal variations in the recovered velocity profiles, we extract spectra from four grids at $r\lesssim r_{2500}$ in eight azimuthal directions: 0\degree, 45\degree, 90\degree, 135\degree, 180\degree, 225\degree, 270\degree, and 315\degree from the horizontal, corresponding to W, NW, N, NE, E, SE, S, and SW (top right panel in Figure~\ref{fig:region}).
-The deprojected temperature and velocity profiles of the 8 azimuthal directions in the $x$ projection is plotted in Figure~\ref{fig:deproj_circle} for CL104 in the left and right panels respectively.

-Even in the relaxed cluster CL104, we find significant scatter in the fitted temperature, bulk and turbulent velocities among different azimuthal directions.
-The azimuthal variation in the projected temperature increases with radius from 10\% at $r = 0.2 r_{2500}$ to 30\% at $r = r_{2500}$.
+In order to investigate the level of the azimuthal variations in the recovered velocity profiles, we extract spectra from four grids at $r\lesssim r_{2500}$ in eight azimuthal directions: $\phi = $ 0\degree, 45\degree, 90\degree, 135\degree, 180\degree, 225\degree, 270\degree, and 315\degree from the horizontal, corresponding to W, NW, N, NE, E, SE, S, and SW (top right-hand panel in figure~\ref{fig:region}).
+The deprojected temperature and velocity profiles of the eight azimuthal directions in the $x$ projection is plotted in figure~\ref{fig:deproj_circle} for CL104 in the left- and right-hand panels, respectively.
+For a given quantity $X$, the azimuthal difference is defined as the $X$ measured in a single arm compared to the spherically averaged value directly measured from the simulation: $\Delta X_{\rm arm} \equiv X_{\rm arm}/X_{\rm true}-1$.
+Even in the relaxed cluster CL104, we find azimuthal variation in the fitted temperature, bulk and turbulent velocities.
+For example, the azimuthal variation in the projected temperature increases with radius, varying from $\Delta T_{\rm arm}(\min,\max)= (-0.02,0.11)$ at $r = 0.18 r_{2500}$ to $\Delta T_{\rm arm}(\min,\max) = (-0.09,0.24)$ at $r = 0.9 r_{2500}$.
 The temperature variation in the outer bin is driven by the infalling cold substructure in the NW direction.
-The same substructure is also partly responsible for the large differences in the bulk and turbulent velocities.
+The same substructure is also responsible for the large difference between the bulk and turbulent velocities.
+At $r = 0.9 r_{2500}$, the minimum and maximum azimuthal variations are $\Delta \sigma_{\rm turb, arm}(\min,\max) = (-0.69, 0.32)$ for the turbulent velocity and $\Delta V_{\rm bulk, arm}(\min,\max) = (-1.4,0.84)$ for the bulk velocity, respectively.